-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by a Party other than the Registrant $\ \square$

-Checl k the ap ppropriate box: Prelin ninary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defin itive Proxy Statement Defin itive Additional Materials Solici ting Material Pursuant to §240.14a-12 NCS Multistage Holdings, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paym ent of Filing Fee (Check the appropriate box): $\boxtimes$ No fe e required.
+Filed by the Registrant $\ oxinvert$ Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the app propriate box: Prelin ninary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin itive Proxy Statement Defin itive Additional Materials Solici ting Material Pursuant to §2 240.14a-12 NCS Multistage Holdings, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paym ent of F iling Fee (Check the approp oriate box): \boxtimes No fee e required.
 Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+(1) Title of each class of secur rities to which transaction applies: (2) Aggregate number of secu rities to which transaction applies: (3) Per unit price or other und state how it was determine erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and ed): (4) Proposed maximum aggre gate value of transaction: (5) Total fee paid: Fee pa aid previously with prelimin nary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+(1) Amount previously paid: (2) Form, Schedule or Registr ration Statement No.: (3) Filing Party: (4) Date Filed: